David M. Grether Prize in Social Science

-Established in 1986 by colleagues and friends of Professor Rodman Paul who wanted to honor Paul's 35 years of teaching and research at Caltech, the Rodman W. Paul History Prize is awarded to a junior or senior who has shown unusual interest in and talent for history.
+The Rodman W. Paul History Prize was established in 1986 by some of his many colleagues and friends to honor Professor Paul's 35 years of teaching and research at the Institute.
+The prize is awarded annually to a junior or senior who has shown unusual interest in and talent for history.

 |2020||Margaret (Maggie) Anderson|

 Eleanor Searle Prize in Law, Politics, and Institutions